Welcome to today's edition of the Rush 24-7 podcast.

 We've got redundant programs on top of programs designed to take care of the elderly, make sure they don't suffer.

-But no matter what we spend, and no matter how big the government gets, nothing improves.
+But no matter what we spend and no matter how big the government gets, nothing improves.

-Every day there's a new crisis.
+Every day, there's a new crisis.

-Every day there's a new fear.
+Every day, there's a new fear.

-Every time they get everything they want, and it's still never enough, and it's still a crisis the next day.
+After they get what they want, every time they get everything they want, and it's still never enough, and it's still a crisis the next day.

 And nothing gets better.

-At some point, I would think people would begin begin to assess whether or not all of these efforts, forget the money for a second, because the money is incomprehensible to people.
+At some point, I would think people would begin to assess whether or not all of these efforts, forget the money for a second, because the money is incomprehensible to people.

-If all of this compassion concern, if all these efforts to fix things are actually working.
+If all of this compassion, concern, if all these efforts to fix things are actually working.

 And as I say, the Democrat Party is our own best evidence that it isn't working.